wheelybird/luminary/docs/non-docker.md

 # Running Without Docker

-This guide covers running LDAP User Manager directly on a server without Docker, using either Apache with mod_php or Nginx with PHP-FPM.
+This guide covers running Luminary directly on a server without Docker, using either Apache with mod_php or Nginx with PHP-FPM.

 ## Table of Contents